-Bell is number 1 in the Swiss meat industry, supplier to the wholesale and retail trade, catering and food industry, since 1869.
+Bell est number 1 in the Swiss meat industry, supplier to the wholesale and retail trade, catering and food industry, since 1869.
 Owned to the tune of 66.3% by the major distributor Coop, Bell employs 6,062 people (full-time equivalents), including 3,113 in Switzerland.

 In Europe, the French Polette Group and the German companies ZIMBO and Abraham are part of the Bell Group.
 In Switzerland, Bell is one of the most popular food brands in the country.
 More than 90% of the population knows the traditional Basel company.
 Statistically, Around fifty Bell products are sold in Switzerland every second..
 Bell International has production facilities in Germany, France, Belgium, Spain and Hungary.
 The product portfolio includes high-quality sausage specialities from several regions of Europe.
 The main customers are the wholesale and retail trade.
 The business activities extend to several European countries, including Eastern Europe and Russia.
 Bell International employs just under 3,000 people; each year, the group produces more than 90,000 tonnes of delicatessen productsThe main brands are Abraham, ZIMBO, Maison de Savoie and Môssieur Polette.